-The superior tactile and sonic response of the keys on mechanical keyboards means they get a more accurate sense of the keys they’ve engaged as they type.
+The keys’ superior tactile and sonic response on them means they get a more accurate sense of the keys they’ve engaged as they type.

-Moreover, the mechanical design of the switches and keys on a mechanical keyboard means users can engage more keys faster on a mechanical keyboard.
+Moreover, the mechanical design of the switches and keys means users can engage more keys faster.

 This is because users do not need to fully engage a key to register a stroke on a mechanical keyboard.

-Similarly, because switches on a mechanical keyboard are spring-mounted, users can engage multiple keys simultaneously.
+Similarly, users can engage multiple keys simultaneously because the switch is spring-mounted.
 The keyboard will accurately register each key in the order it was engaged.
 This function is known as N-key rollover.

-On most membrane keyboards, by contrast, engaging multiple keys simultaneously will not usually work as intended.
+By contrast, engaging multiple keys simultaneously on most membrane keyboards will not usually work as intended.
 Often, only one or two keystrokes will register.

 Thus, the excellent responsiveness of mechanical keyboards also translates to greater accuracy when working at speed.
-That’s why users can expect to consistently make fewer errors when engaging keys at the highest speeds using a mechanical keyboard, as opposed to a membrane keyboard.
+That’s why users can expect to consistently make fewer errors when engaging keys at the highest speeds using one instead of a membrane keyboard.

-From coders to typists and gamers, almost all keyboard users value these capabilities.
+Almost all keyboard users, from coders to typists and gamers, value these capabilities.

 3. Mechanical Keyboards Are Faster

-As you might have noticed, many of the benefits offered by mechanical keyboards are interrelated.
+As you might have noticed, many of the benefits mechanical keyboards offer are interrelated.

-Thus, the responsiveness and accuracy of mechanical keyboards inevitably mean that they are also, on average, faster to work with.
+Thus, their responsiveness and accuracy inevitably mean that they are also, on average, faster to work with.

-This does not mean that mechanical keyboards will not make slow typists or inexperienced gamers operate at the same levels as top professionals overnight.
+This does not mean they will not allow slow typists or inexperienced gamers to operate at the same levels as top professionals overnight.

 However, the excellent responsiveness and higher levels of accuracy of mechanical keyboards mean that accomplished users will consistently be able to work or play at the fastest speeds they can hit.